Behaviour and Relationships Curriculum

 Behaviour Skills

 As with all aspects of learning, we recognise that some children may need extra opportunities, support and encouragement to be confident, to follow rules, boundaries and our behaviour expectations.
-At shefford Lower School we focus on the development of the whole child and employ many strategies to encourage these key skills.
+At Shefford Lower School we focus on the development of the whole child and employ many strategies to encourage these key skills.
 In terms of behaviour we recognise that Self - Regulation, Resilience, Collaboration and Applications of Values are fundamental in achieving this.
 We aim to work collaboratively within school and with partners to create a consistent approach between home and school and support the development of these skills.

 Our School Routines & Social Norms